octoflar/especia/README.md

 [example model definition file](src/test/resources/example.in) to find out what is feasible.
 Be sure to consult the [especia wiki](https://github.com/octoflar/especia/wiki).

-This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
-Consult your system documentation how to use the linear algebra library.

 To build, test, and install this software type

-    make CXX=<compiler> CXXFLAGS=<compiler options> LDFLAGS=<libraries>
+    make CXX=g++ CXXFLAGS=-O3 LDFLAGS='-llapack -lblas'
     make test
     make install

-You will have to replace the text in brackets with expressions suitable for your system.
+You may have to specify a different compiler or different flags, whatever is suitable for your system.

-Look into the ancillary build property files for examples.
+This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
+Consult your system documentation how to use the linear algebra library.

 # Versioning